Terkwood/PLOWMAN/README.md

 ## Running the game

-You can run the game using Godot engine.
+You can run the game using Godot engine, version 3.1+.

 ## Controls